What is an Economist?

 Related Job Titles for this Occupation:

 - Price Economist

-In the United States, there were 21,300 jobs for Economist in 2016.
+There were about 21,300 jobs for Economist in 2016 (in the United States).
 New jobs are being produced at a rate of 6.1% which is above the national average.
 The Bureau of Labor Statistics predicts 1,300 new jobs for Economist by 2026.
 The BLS estimates 1,600 yearly job openings in this field.

 The states with the most job growth for Economist are Alabama, Louisiana, and Washington.
 Watch out if you plan on working in Wyoming, West Virginia, or Vermont.
 These states have the worst job growth for this type of profession.